named-data/ndn-cpp/INSTALL.md

 In a new terminal, enter:

     sudo port install protobuf-cpp

+Optional: To install Protobuf, install MacPorts from http://www.macports.org/install.php .
+In a new terminal, enter:

+    sudo port install log4cxx

 Optional: To install Doxygen, install MacPorts from http://www.macports.org/install.php .
 In a new terminal, enter: